Application Setup

 User IDs

-Setting a User ID is required to establish a connection to PubNub.
+Set a User ID to connect to PubNub.

-For client-side SDKs, the client should obtain the User ID from the server after the user successfully logs in to your system.
-Please read Users & Devices for more details.
+For client-side SDKs, get the User ID from your server after the user signs in.
+See Users & Devices for user authentication patterns and multi‑device session management.

 Include or install